 Partnering with COS for food safety training has made the process so much easier.
 And equally as important is being able to utilize ETP funding that helps offset the cost of getting our people trained.
 We have more than 250 employees and, so far, we’ve sent 40 people to the training classes.
 We never would have been able to have as many people trained without the help of COS and the ETP funding.

-UpSkill California: Have the training programs been successful?
+Q: Have the employee training programs been successful?

 Secara: I can tell you this: every one of the 40 people we’ve sent for the HACCP training has come back with a positive, energized, enthusiastic attitude.
 They’ve returned to the workplace with the desire to make a difference, to participate in making changes that benefit the company and, most importantly, our customers.
 And they thank the company for sending them to the training.
 I think that’s a huge measurement of the success of the training that COS has provided.